 Richard Alberg, CEO of Aptem, said:

 “We are delighted to publish this white paper for our many customers in the university sector and the wider HE community.
-While we recognise the reservations some have expressed about growth at level 6 and 7 apprenticeships and declining starts at level 2 and 3, we do not believe the sector should have to choose between intermediate and higher apprenticeships.
+We recognise the reservations some have expressed about growth at level 6 and 7 apprenticeships and declining starts at level 2 and 3.
+However, we do not believe the sector should have to choose between intermediate and higher apprenticeships.

 “Recent events have proved that the UK needs to train a highly-skilled workforce to be ‘Global Britain’.
 That means significant investment at all skill levels.
 Degrees are not just nice to have – they transform lives and the economy.
 We hope the sector, and government, read our white paper and advocate for the consistent, supportive and forward-looking approach apprenticeship policy needs when it comes to mandated qualifications.”